jbeustice/lanyon/machine_learning.md

 title: Machine Learning
 ---

 My language of choice for supervised and unsupervised learning is R; however, I run models in Spark (using Scala) for larger projects.
-Currently, I am familiarizing myself with implementing machine learning models in Python.
+Currently, I am playing around with deep learning models in Python.

 ## Projects